If your business wishes to help the government tackle COVID-19, please read the following information:

 If you are concerned about whether your business can make a claim on business interruption insurance, you should read the following information:

 - The UK and Scottish Government’s medical advice of 16 March is sufficient to enable those businesses which have an insurance policy that covers both pandemics and government ordered closure to make a claim – provided all other terms and conditions in their policy are met.
 Businesses should check the terms and conditions of their specific policy carefully and contact their providers if in doubt.

 - However, most businesses have not purchased insurance that covers pandemic related losses.
 This means they cannot claim regardless of whether government orders businesses to close.
 As such they should make use of the government support available to them.

-If you are a third sector organisation under financial pressure, please read the following information:
+If your business is a seafood processor, please read the following information: